-Map: Download the Bright & Surrounds Walks & Trails Guide & Map (or pick up a copy at the Visitor Information Centre)
+Map: Download the Bright & Surrounds Walks & Trails & Map (or pick up a copy at the Visitor Information Centre)

 This walk highlights the significant historical aspects of Myrtleford and will take you around the town discovering what once was a thriving gold mining town.
 The following are the stops on the Historic Walk: